attilammagyar/js80p/README.md

 ##### LFO Frequency (FREQ)

-Controls how quickly the lag of each chorus voice varies.
+Control how quickly the lag of each chorus voice varies.

 ##### Depth (DPT)